-- (1) Mindful he breathes in, mindful he breathes out - (2) With the development of the stage (1), the yogi knows the long in-breath and outbreath, short in-breath and short out-breath.
+- (1) Mindful he breathes in, mindful he breathes out - (2) With the development of the stage (1), the yogi knows the long inbreath and out-breath, short in-breath and short out-breath.
 The progression from knowing longer breaths to shorter breaths reflects the fact that the breath naturally becomes shorter and finer with the continued practice. - (3) He trains thus: I shall breathe in experiencing the whole body.
 He trains thus: I shall breathe out experiencing the whole body.